Shahid199578/sonarqube_integration_with_jenkins/Readme.md

 2. Install and configure SonarQube on your system.
 Refer to the SonarQube documentation https://docs.sonarqube.org/ for detailed instructions.

 3. Set up Jenkins on your system.
-Refer to the Jenkins documentation  for detailed instructions.
+Refer to the Jenkins documentation https://www.jenkins.io/doc/book/ for detailed instructions.

 4. Install SonarQube Scanner in your Jenkins environment:
 - Go to Jenkins dashboard and navigate to "Manage Jenkins" > "Global Tool Configuration".
 - Scroll down to the "SonarQube Scanner" section and click on "SonarQube Scanner installations..."
 - Click on "Add SonarQube Scanner" and provide the necessary details, such as name and path to the SonarQube Scanner installation.
 Save the configuration.

-5. Create a project in SonarQube:
+5. Create a secret text from sonar:
 - Log in to your SonarQube dashboard.
-- Create a new project and generate a unique project key for it.

-6. Configure SonarQube variables in Jenkins:
-- Go to Jenkins dashboard and navigate to "Manage Jenkins" > "Configure System".
-- Scroll down to the "Global properties" section and click on "Environment variables".
-- Add the following environment variables:
-  - `sonarurl`: The URL of your SonarQube server (e.g., `http://localhost:9000`).
-  - `sonarkey`: The access token or API token generated in SonarQube for Jenkins integration.
+- Go to Administration > security > users > Administrator > Tokens > Generate Tokens.
-- Save the configuration.
+- Save your token for future use

-7. Create credentials in Jenkins for SonarQube integration:
+6. Create credentials in Jenkins for SonarQube integration:
 - Go to Jenkins dashboard and navigate to "Manage Jenkins" > "Manage Credentials".
 - Click on "Global credentials" and then "Add Credentials".
+- select secret text from kind.
+- provide secret text that you have copied from the sonar server.
-- Provide the necessary information, including the SonarQube access token or API token, and save the credentials.
+- and save the credentials.

+7. Set SonarQube servers in Jenkins:
+- Go to Jenkins dashboard and navigate to "Manage Jenkins" > "System".
+- Go to SonarQube servers.
+- check Enviroment Variables.
+- set SonarQube installations, Give any name then "Server URL" (i.e. http://your ip:9000).
+- select "Server authentication token" (created in step 6).
+- and apply then save.

 8. Configure Jenkins job:
 - Create or open the Jenkins job for your project.
 - Add the necessary build steps to compile and analyze the code using SonarQube.
-- In the build step configuration, specify the SonarQube project key and name (created in Step 5).
+- Add the SonarQube credentials (created in Step 7) for authentication.
 - Configure the SonarQube scanner properties, such as source code location, exclusion rules, etc.
-- Add the SonarQube credentials (created in Step 7) for authentication.
 - Save the job configuration.

 ## Usage